-Our research is looking at the proteins that build up in the brain in FTD and the risk factors for developing the disease.
-This work will help scientists to understand what causes FTD, diagnose it more accurately and develop new treatments.
+We’ve funded over 140 research projects into FTD, including studies investigating the proteins that build up in the brain in FTD and the risk factors for developing the disease.
+This work will help scientists to understand FTD, diagnose it more accurately and develop new treatments.

 Backed by our passionate scientists and supporters, we’re challenging the way people think about dementia, bringing together the people and organisations who can speed up progress, and investing in research to make breakthroughs possible.

 What is frontotemporal dementia?